Congratulations on buying and trying Jolly Gel - you will be so glad you did!

 Sand-filters are filled with a very special type of filter media - a type of sand called Silex, produced by crushing rock.

-Most of the worlds' sand is more-or-less round because it has been knocked about in water, causing the rough edges to be knocked off.
+Most of the worlds' sand is more-or-less round because it has been knocked about in water, causing the rough edges to be broken off.
 Think about pebbles on a beach or in a river - they are all pretty much rounded.
-No matter how tightly the grains (or rocks!) are packed together there are big gaps between them.
+No matter how tightly the pebbles are packed together there are big gaps between them.

 'Round' sand is totally useless in a sand-filter, but Silex is NOT rounded - its grains have flat faces and sharp angles.